Schizophrenia and Addiction

 Inpatient Treatment

 Inpatient programs specialize in treating cases where serious medical and/or psychological problems have developed during the course of substance abuse.
-If you’re struggling with a serious medical condition or other mental health problems as a result of schizophrenia and addiction, an inpatient program is best equipped to help you gain a firm footing in the recovery process.
+If you’re struggling with a serious medical condition or other mental health problems as a result of schizophrenia and addiction, an inpatient program can help you gain a firm footing in the recovery process.

 Outpatient Treatment

 Once you’ve started to develop a recovery-focused lifestyle, outpatient treatment offers the level of support needed to keep you engaged and growing in recovery.
-According to the Journal of Psychiatric Practice, outpatient programs treat schizophrenia and addiction using a range of interventions, each of which works to help you develop a healthy mindset and healthy coping skills for managing daily life pressures.
+These programs treat schizophrenia and addiction using a range of interventions designed to help you develop a healthy mindset and coping skills for managing daily life pressures.

 Interventions commonly used include: